dscho/xkcd/content/comics/2025-7-21-inaturalist-animals-and-plants.md

 ---
 {{incomplete transcript}}

 [The comic shows a map of the United States with state borders (including Hawaii and Alaska inset in the lower left) and two-letter state codes for each state.
-The map includes the {{w|Northwest Angle}}, which is not typically shown on maps of this scale.]
+The map includes the Northwest Angle, which is not typically shown on maps of this scale.]

 [Above the map]: The Most-Observed Animal and Plant in Each State on iNaturalist